Sally Miller Gearhart: Personal life

 Gearhart knew from the age of ten that she would have no children, and in college, she discovered that she was a lesbian.
 She read lesbian novels but destroyed them early in her career as she did not want her sexual identity revealed.

 Her partner was Jane Gurko, a fellow professor at San Francisco State University, until the latter's death in 2010.

 Gearhart spent her later years in Willits, a small town situated in the heart of Mendocino County's "Redwood country" in northern California, before moving to a care home in nearby Ukiah.
 After a long illness, she died in Ukiah on July 14, 2021, at the age of 90.

+Although she did not adopt the Christian faith, Gearhart acknowledged the influence of Christianity on her life.

 Legacy

 The Sally Miller Gearhart Fund for lesbian studies was established by Carla Blumberg, one of Gearhart's former students, in January 2008 at the University of Oregon.'
 It was created to promote research and teaching in lesbian studies through an annual lecture series and an endowed professorship at the university.
 The first lecture was given by Arlene Stein of Rutgers University on May 27, 2009, and it was titled The Incredibly Shrinking Lesbian World and Other Queer Conundra.

 The Sally Miller Gearhart Papers (1956–1999) are held at the Special Collections and University Archives, University of Oregon Libraries.

 Gearhart is an entry in the 2003 dictionary-like book The A to Z of the Lesbian Liberation Movement: Still the Rage, by JoAnne Myers.

 Gearhart was portrayed by Carrie Preston in the 2017 miniseries When We Rise, which dealt with the evolution of the LGBT community in San Francisco and advancement of LGBT civil rights in America.

-A feature documentary about Gearhart directed by documentarian Deborah Craig premiered in June 2024.
+Sally!, a feature documentary about Gearhart directed by documentarian Deborah Craig premiered in June 2024.